More important than the Krebs cycle.

 Taxes for the New Intern

-You may think that you will worry about taxes come Spring during your intern year.
+Medical student?
+Think it’s OK to wait to worry about taxes until Spring of intern year?
 LOL.
 How wrong you are.
 How will you set up your budget unless you know how much tax will be taken out of your paycheck?
 Don't worry too much though.
 Check out this sample 1040 to get started.

 “Married Filing Jointly” vs “Married Filing Separately”